What Do I Need to File an Appeal?

 - Sale of comparable properties within one year of January 1.

 - Minimum of three (3) is required but up to five (5) is preferred.

 - Sales should be comparable to your property in style, size, age, location, etc.

-- Greatest consideration is given to those comparable properties that sold between July, 2018 and April, 2019.
+- Greatest consideration is given to those comparable properties that sold withing one year of January 1.